stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Order/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and  Voice of Authority
 You have become remarkably adept at channeling magical energy to compel others.

-If you cast a spell of the enchantment school using a mana of 1st level or higher, you can change the spell’s casting time to 1 bonus action for this casting, provided the spell’s casting time is normally 1 action.
+If you cast a levelled spell of the enchantment school, then you can change the spell’s casting time to 1 bonus action for this casting, provided that the spell’s casting time is normally 1 action.

-You can use this feature a number of times equal to your spellcasting modifier, and you regain all expended uses of it when you finish a long rest.
+You can use this feature a number of times equal to your spellcasting modifier and you regain all expended uses of it when you finish a long rest.

 ### Order's Wrath

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 8th Level Spells and Embodiment of the Law
-Enemies you designate for destruction wilt under the combined efforts of you and your allies.
+Enemies that you designate for destruction wilt under the combined efforts of you and your allies.
 If you deal your Divine Strike damage to a creature on your turn, you can curse that creature until the start of your next turn.
-The next time one of your allies hits the cursed creature with an attack, the target also takes 2d8 psychic damage, and the curse ends.
+The next time that one of your allies hits the cursed creature with an attack, the target also takes 2d8 psychic damage and the curse ends.
 You can curse a creature in this way only once per turn.